I’m flawed, but I’m learning to change what I can and to try and love the bits I can’t.

 As well as improve myself physically I also wanted to create something with my blog that I will be proud of when I look back at where I came from.
 Hopefully it’s an accurate and frank record of how I did (or didn’t do) things to improve my life and the times when I dealt with both highs and lows.

-Now, well over a year on from where I started, I continue to try and make my site a place that people like me can explore how they too may feel if they decided to embark upon a similar journey.
 It’s my fervent hope that in my posts others might find a spark of inspiration or the motivation that they need to help them to tackle their own challenges in life.

 The sky’s the limit!